caltemose/site-generators/ssg-site/source/ssg-awdg.html.md

+---
+title: Static Site Generator Talk - For the AWDG at Hypepotamus - June 2013
+---

 I gave a five-minute presentation for the [Atlanta Web Design Group](http://awdg.org) the evening of Thursday, June 27th, 2013 at [Hypepotamus](http://hypepotamus.com), the vibrant startup space in midtown Atlanta (thanks Heath, Kevin and Scott).
 The rough outline for this presentation was:

 1. A brief history of the process for building HTML pages